 Green Peach Aphids

-Also referred to as greenfly or peach-potato aphid, Myzus persicae is another green aphid found all over the world.
+Also referred to as greenfly or green peach-potato aphid, Myzus persicae is another green aphid found all over the world.

 This species can devastate peach orchards and can breed between 10 and 40 generations in a single year.